veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 Lastly, our initial evaluation of NextJS showed that it worked well with a number of other Javascript components such as user interface libraries, search, and translation.

+### AirTable

+#### What is AirTable?

+[AirTable](https://airtable.com/) is an online spreadsheet product similar to Google Sheets but with a better API, better access controls, and a revision history.
+It allows spreadsheets to be created and data added or changed through the AirTable web application or through its REST API.
+This can be controlled by setting up user accounts and giving them read and/or write permission.
+You can also generate API keys that have read and/or write permission.
+Custom API documentation (with example calls!) is generated using the table/column names for your project, and can be viewed on airtable.com.

+#### Why and how are we using it?

+We're using AirTable because it allows non-developers (and developers!) to easily edit the data used by our app.
+This is very useful for:

+1. Translations: Content designers and translators can edit the UI text used in the app by going to the translations table, doing a ctrl+f search for the English or French UI text they want to change, and then modifying it.
+2. Eligibility logic: The logic used by our app to determine who is eligible for what benefits is set in the eligibilityPaths table.
+The columns: patronType, serviceType, statusAndVitals, and serviceHealthIssue each correspond to a question asked of the user in the app.
+Each row has a unique combination of answers to these questions.
+Each row also has a list of benefits that are likely available to a user who answers in this way.
+The list of benefits are linked to rows in the benefits table.
+3. Benefits: This table contains a row for each benefit, and a column (eligibilityPaths) with a list of ids linked to rows in the eligibilityPaths table.
+Updating this list will update the ids in the benefits column in the eligibilityPaths table.
+4. Feedback: Content submitted from the feedback bar in the app footer is written to the feedback table on AirTable.
+To do this, the server has a write key set in ENV variables.

+AirTable data is read by the server and injected into Redux, which is then sent to the client.

+#### How does one get access?

+To request access to edit content in AirTable, set up an account on their website and then email vac@cds-snc.ca with your account details so we can add you to the project.

 ### Test Driven Development

 Developers on this project follow a process that is loosely based on [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development "Test Driven Developement") and other practices associated with "small a" [Agile](https://en.wikipedia.org/wiki/Agile_software_development "Agile") development.
 Without following strict guidelines, developers agreed that an iterative and continous approach is preferable to segmented release cycles.